Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Discussion and future research directions

-Finally, it shall be emphasized that the class of models in Section~\ref{sec_2} arguably encompasses the broadest set of formulations that appear in econometrics \citep{Greene2003} and social sciences \citep[][]{demaris2004regression}.
+Finally, it shall be also emphasized that the class of models discussed in Section~\ref{sec_2} arguably encompasses one of the broadest set of formulations that appear in econometrics \citep{Greene2003} and social sciences \citep[][]{demaris2004regression}.
 Nonetheless, routine applications of such models under a Bayesian perspective have lagged behind the growing interest in Bayesian statistics.
-This is mainly due to the apparent intractability of posterior inference under such a class of regression models.
-This review not only clarifies that the posterior distributions induced by the likelihoods of these models belong to a known class of variables, but also that such conjugacy results hold for a broader set of priors and for various extensions of classical probit, tobit and multinomial probit that are of direct relevance in econometrics and social science constructions.
-Therefore, the present article will hopefully boost routine--use of these Bayesian models in applied research and motivate the development and implementation of even more flexible versions which still belong to likelihood \eqref{eq1}, including, for example, random effect formulations and graphical models \citep[e.g.,][]{jones2005}.
+This review not only clarifies that the posterior distributions induced by the likelihoods of these models belong to a known class of variables, but also that such conjugacy results hold for a broader set of priors and for various extensions of classical probit, tobit and multinomial probit that are of direct relevance in econometrics and social sciences.
+This will hopefully boost the routine-use of these Bayesian models in applied research and motivate the development of even more flexible versions which still belong to likelihood \eqref{eq1}, including, for example, random effects and graphical models \citep[e.g.,][]{jones2005}.